 Hi.
-My name is Beverley Sykes and I’m the owner of Superscript Proofreading.
-I live in Solihull, in the West Midlands, UK, and I’m a native English speaker.
-I’m a professional and fully trained proofreader and have been running my proofreading and copy-editing business since 2009.
+My name is Beverley Sykes and I’m the sole owner of Superscript Proofreading, which I set up in 2009.
+My first language is British English, but I’m used to working with US English and other Englishes from around the world.
+I’m a professional and trained proofreader and copy-editor and have been running my proofreading and copy-editing business since 2009.

 Below you’ll find a bit more about my background.
 I hope that what you read here will help you to place your trust in me and the work I do.

 I have a 2:1 Bachelor’s degree in English Literature and History (University of Kent, Canterbury, UK, 1989).
 After leaving university, I studied Law and became a solicitor in 1992, specialising in Personal Injury Law as soon as I qualified.
 In 1998 I gained a Diploma in Personal Injury Litigation from Manchester Metropolitan University, and I became a partner in a specialist civil litigation practice in Cheshire in 1999.